Getting Started: What Is Drought and Xeriscaping

 A Creeping Phenomenon

-The National Drought Mitigation Center (NDMC), which is based at the University of Nebraska in Lincoln, calls drought a "creeping phenomenon" that spreads with varying impact from region to region.
+The National Centers for Environmental Information, which is part of the National Oceanic and Atmospheric Administration (NOAA), calls drought a "creeping phenomenon" that spreads with varying impact from region to region.

 Even if a region of the country has sufficient precipitation, it may suffer due to shortages elsewhere.
 For example, drought in important agricultural and ranching areas raises the cost of food nationwide when crops fail or are meager.

 Prolonged drought shrinks reservoirs, turns waterways into trickles and depletes groundwater.
-The National Weather Service of the Oceanic and Atmospheric Administration (NOAA) points out that regions are interconnected by these hydrologic systems, and this also causes the impact of drought to extend "well beyond the borders of the precipitation-deficient area."
+In its May 2008 Drought Public Fact Sheet the National Weather Service points out that regions are interconnected by these hydrologic systems, and this also causes the impact of drought to extend "well beyond the borders of the precipitation-deficient area."

 Impact on Soil Structure

 Lack of rainfall and stored water for irrigation may cause soil to compact and become more alkaline.
 This causes soil to be less absorbent -- a condition called hydrophobia.

 A naturally dry climate -- such as in the deserts and semi-arid lands of the West -- often leads to hydrophobic soils.
 This explains the May 15, 2015, flash flooding at San Diego International Airport when about 1.5 inches of rain fell in 90 minutes -- a soaking easily absorbed in areas more accustomed to rain.

 But don't confuse an area's historically natural aridity with drought.